Where to go camping in NH

 111 Israel’s River Road

 Reasons to visit: Located in the heart of New Hampshire’s White Mountains, the Israel River Campground is a favorite because of the gorgeous vistas views of the Presidential Mountain Range and Mount Washington, hiking and biking trails and fishing along the river.
 The campground has riverfront camping sites, pool and hot tub, playground, restrooms and showers and a general store.
-Another bonus is that the campground is close to popular amusements and attractions like Santa’s Village, Fort Jefferson Fun Park (formerly known as Six Gun City) and Bretton Woods.
+Another bonus is that the campground is close to popular amusements and attractions like Santa’s Village and Bretton Woods.